peterj/workshop-material/istio/README.md

     kubectl -n istio-system get crds | grep 'istio.io\|certmanager.k8s.io' | wc -l
     ```

-1. Create a secret for Kiali (you can use "admin" for both username and password to access Kiali):
+1. Create a secret for Kiali.
+Secret needs a base64 encoded value (e.g. `YWRtaW4=`) for both username and password.
+The decoded value of `YWRtaW4=` equals to "admin", so once you deployed this secret, you can log in to Kiali using "admin" as username and password):

    ```
    cat <<EOF | kubectl apply -f -